States parties to the Rome Statute: Withdrawal

 Article 127 of the Rome Statute allows for states to withdraw from the ICC.
 Withdrawal takes effect one year after notification of the depositary, and has no effect on prosecution that has already started.
-As of June 2025, five states have given formal notice of their intention to withdraw from the statute, although two rescinded the notification before it came into effect.
+As of September 2026, 11 states have given formal notice of their intention to withdraw from the statute, although three rescinded their notification before it came into effect.